ahilbers/renewable_test_PSMs/README.md

 #### Running the tests
 This repo contains some unit tests, located in the `test` directory.
 You can run all unit tests by calling `pytest` from a command line.
-To do this, you'll need to have [pytest-cov](https://pypi.org/project/pytest-cov/) installed.

 #### Troubleshooting